On parameter loci of the H\'enon family: Synthesis: Proof of the Main Theorem

-In this section we integrate the ideas developed in the previous sections to finish the proof of Main Theorem.
-To achieve this we analyze carefully the complex tangency loci $\mathcal{T}^{\pm}$ and their real sections.
+In this section we integrate the ideas developed in the previous sections to finish the proof of the Main Theorem.
+To achieve this we analyze carefully the complex tangency loci $\mathcal{T}^{\pm}$ (see Definition~\ref{DFN:tangency_loci}) and their real sections.